Conditional Simulation Using Diffusion Schr\"odinger Bridges

 \section{Related work}

-\textbf{Approximate Bayesian computation (ABC)}, also known as likelihood-free inference, has been developed to approximate the posterior when the likelihood is intractable but one can simulate synthetic data from it; see \eg \citep{beaumont2019approximate,hermans2020likelihood}.
-However, these methods require knowing the prior while CDSB only needs to have access to samples.
+\textbf{Approximate Bayesian computation (ABC)}, also known as likelihood-free inference, has been developed to approximate the posterior when the likelihood is intractable but one can simulate synthetic data from it; see \eg \citep{beaumont2019approximate}.
+However, these methods typically require knowing the prior, while CDSB only needs to have access to joint samples and learns about the posterior directly.
 For tasks such as image inpainting, the prior is indeed implicit.
-While it may be evaluated approximately pointwise using the probability flow method \citep[Section D]{song2020score}, this is computationally intensive.

 \textbf{\schro bridges} techniques to perform both static and sequential Bayesian inference for state-space models have been developed by \cite{bernton2019schr} and \cite{reich2018data}.
 However, these methods require being able to evaluate pointwise an unnormalized version of the target posterior distribution contrary to the CDSB-based methods developed here.